-EMSI and Tableau Software visualized the change in inflation-adjusted industry earnings and employment from 2001 to 2013 with two interactive graphics that are part of the launch of a new skills gap study from CareerBuilder.
+EMSI and Tableau Software visualized the change in inflation-adjusted industry earnings and employment from 2001 to 2013 with two interactive graphics.
 The biggest takeaway: earnings have flatlined in most areas of the country (and in many industries).

 As a general rule, wages tend to be much more stable than employment.
 There are institutional factors, not to mention competition between industries, that make wage changes slow to occur over time.
 In contrast, job numbers will vary depending on the demand for employers’ goods and services.